Nour2529/Nour2529/README.md

-# Hi there 👋 I’m X, a Software Engineer
+# Hi there 👋 I’m FEKI Nour, a Software Engineer

 I'm a 22-year-old tech enthusiast and second-year student at North American University, deeply excited about anything related to technology.
 Currently seeking a summer internship to enhance my skills in software engineering, I have a strong interest in problem-solving, especially in web and mobile development, and IoT projects.
 Lately, I've been diving into Cloud technologies and learning DevOps.
 Eager to collaborate, learn, and contribute to innovative projects.